Women's Adventure Travels

 Leadership Research in Senegal

 On a Fulbright scholarship, Korvne progressed to Senegal.
 She worked with Tostan, a prevalent NGO that conducts three-year Community Empowerment programs in West African villages.
 Tostan teaches literacy, numeracy, and communication skills.
-Korvne appreciates that Tostan doesn't tell communities what to do; it provides them with pertinent information, and it lets local leaders act upon it.
+Korvne appreciates that Tostan doesn't tell communities what to do; it provides them with pertinent information, letting local leaders act upon it.

 Korvne researched communities that had participated in Tostan's programs.
 Many have seen a marked increase in female leadership, and she investigated why.